Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 Getting started

-Most people begin their visit to St Margaret’s Hope in Cromarty Square.
+Many people begin their visit to St Margaret’s Hope in the Cromarty Square.
 It is where the buses and coach tours stop, but it is also a good starting point.
-If you are in a car, with luck there will be a free parking space, otherwise, it is a case of street parking or heading up to the Church Road car park (click for map).
+If you are in a car, with luck, there will be a free parking space, otherwise, it is a case of street parking or heading up to the Church Road car park via Back Road (click for a map).

 Accessibility: The first part of the walk is flat, but involves crossing roads and walking along a street with limited traffic.
 It has eleven stops and some great views across the bay.
 All, bar one stop, are reachable by car; however, several stops (6, 7, 14 and 19 lack pathways appropriate for people with mobility difficulties.

 Then go to the wall by the bay.
 To the left of the anchor by the bay, you will find three white squares attached to the lamppost.
-These are Stops 3 – Spences Pier; 4 – Spences Stores; and 5 – Cafe.
+These are Stops 3 – Spence’s Pier; 4 – Spence’s Stores; and 5 – Cafe.
+Alternatively, you can click to listen: Stop 3: Spence’s Pier, Stop 4: Spence’s Store, and Stop 5: Cafe.
+The front end of Spence’s Store (by the side of the pier) has now been converted into two cottages.
+The Cafe was a little way along the road, roughly on the site of Seaview today.
+The front of the first building was fairly close to the road [click for mapview].

 Front Road and Marengo

 Front Road was the heart of the village in its heyday as a fishing port.
 The bank, post office and various shops were here, alongside slipways for boats, sheds and warehouses.
-The two cottages by the slipway were, in fact, originally warehouses (Spence’s stores).
-The first shop is the Workshop and Gallery (a craft co-op in which all the founding members of Hope CoHousing were involved).
+As we have seen, the two cottages by the slipway were, in fact, originally Spence’s stores).
+Today, the first shop (and only shop on Front Road) is the Workshop and Gallery (a craft co-op in which all the founding members of Hope CoHousing were involved).
 Previously, the shop had been Leith’s – the clothier and draper.

 Leith’s shop in the early 1900s.
 [Orkney Library & Archives]